Take self-sufficiency to the extreme by starting a winter vegetable garden. Here’s your survivalist guide to winter gardening!

 Newspaper Seed Starter Pots

-- Step 2: Then form the bottom of the pot by creasing and folding the paper in around the bottom of the jar.
+- Then from the bottom of the pot by creasing and folding the paper in around the bottom of the jar.
 You can also put a piece of tape across the pot bottom to hold it more securely in place.
 Slip the newspaper pot off the jar.

-- Step 4: Make sure that you only use the black and white print papers, none of the glossy advertisements that come with newspapers.
+- Make sure you only use the black and white print papers, none of the glossy advertisements that come with newspapers.
 You can also turn the pots into compost by shredding the paper and removing the plants!

 Soil Block Starter Pots

 Soil blocks encourage well-branched roots and produce good seedlings.
-I recommend that you buy pre-made Soil Block Molds to make soil blocks, because making them by hand is a messy, labor-intensive process.
+I recommend you buy pre-made Soil Block Molds to make soil blocks because making them by hand is a messy, labor-intensive process.

-- Step 1: Begin by mixing a wheelbarrow-load of potting soil.
+- Begin by mixing a wheelbarrow-load of potting soil.

-- Step 2: Add in plenty of peat moss and water to make a thick, wet, gummy paste with the texture of peanut butter.
+- Add in plenty of peat moss and water to make a thick, wet, gummy paste with the texture of peanut butter.

-- Step 3: Jam the soil-block mold into the block mix, push block maker down, turn back and forth, and lift.
+- Jam the soil-block mold into the block mix, push block maker down, turn back and forth, and lift.

-- Step 4: Set the filled block maker into a tray squeeze, and release.
+- Set the filled block maker into a tray squeeze and release.

-- Step 5: Then arrange the blocks in flats and plant directly into them.
-Make sure that the soil blocks don’t dry out!
-Due to their high peat content, once they dry it is very hard to for them to absorb water again. .
+- Then arrange the blocks in flats and plant directly into them.
+Make sure that the soil blocks don’t dry out.
+Due to their high peat content, once they dry it is very hard to for them to absorb water again.

-- Step 6: Water from the bottom or mist gently until roots grow.
-Once the roots have grown and fill the blocks, they become solid and easy to handle.
+- Water from the bottom or mist gently until roots grow.
+Once the roots have grown and filled the blocks, they become solid and easy to handle.

-Using these two simple methods can give you a great jump start to growing your own healthy nutritious foods for the year.
-Did you know that you don’t have to have a ton of space to grow all the produce you could possibly want?
-In fact, you only need a few square feet and it doesn’t even have to be outside!
+Using these two simple methods can give you a great jump start to grow a healthy winter vegetable garden.
+Did you know you don’t have to have a ton of space to grow all the produce you can possibly want?
+In fact, you only need a few square feet, and it doesn’t even have to be outside!